GEOGRAPHY FOR 2026 & BEYOND

 Plot and annotate the locations of these volcanoes onto the worksheet above.

-Task 3 - Now using the second video above, complete a diagram with accompanying notes on how destructive plate boundaries can result in the formation of volcanoes.
-You might want to use this basic diagram to help you, but you will need to add annotations.
+Now using the video above right and the GIF, complete a diagram on the second page of your Task 1 worksheet with accompanying notes on how destructive plate boundaries can result in the formation of volcanoes.

 Plate Tectonics & Earthquakes